These Philadelphia cream cheese brownies might become your favorite brownies: soft and squishy with a cheesecake filling.

 These Philadelphia cream cheese brownies are another recipe that will add a few centimeters to your waistline just by reading the ingredient list.

-But I just have to tell you that these brownies are so good, your brain will just take a break from reality and not care about the calories anymore, you will just want to continue putting yet another piece of brownie in your mouth, tasting that chocolatey-cheesy deliciousness and feeling that incredible moist, sticky, squishy texture.
+But I just have to tell you that these brownies are so good that your brain will just take a break from reality and not care about the calories anymore; you will just want to continue putting yet another piece of brownie in your mouth, tasting that chocolatey-cheesy deliciousness and feeling that incredible moist, sticky, squishy texture.

 - It might take a few extra minutes to put together than a regular brownie recipe would take, but it is all worth it.

 - Otherwise, it is pretty straightforward: melt some chocolate, make two mixtures instead of one, and put everything in the tin.
 Swirl the batter and bake.

 - And the result is heavenly; I can barely imagine anyone not liking them.

 - I slightly underbaked the cake and liked that very much.
 It was just firm around the edges and quite gooey in the middle, so good!